-In California and other states, payers must respond to providers' electronic bills (e-bills) with electronic Explanations of Review (e-EORs), which automatically post payment details to the provider's e-billing system, saving countless hours of administrative work for providers.
+In California and other states, payers must respond to providers' electronic bills (e-bills) with electronic Explanations of Review (e-EORs), which automatically post payment details to providers' e-billing systems, saving providers countless hours of administrative work.

 Any employer or insurer currently using CCMSI as their TPA, or considering doing so, should carefully weigh this ongoing non-compliance and its impact on the providers treating their injured workers.

 CCMSI often fails to issue e-EORs, or the e-EORs it issues reflect an inaccurate payment amount.
 This failure forces providers to manually post payments using separate payment information that MedRisk/ECHO delivers.
-Most importantly, this failure violates state regulatory requirements to send providers e-EORs.
+Most importantly, this failure violates state regulatory requirements to send e-EORs in response to e-bills.

 The consequences are evident in daisyBill's Claims Administrator and Network Directory, where CCMSI currently holds an Electronic Data Interchange (EDI) “Grade” of D- for e-EOR compliance.